Chicago White Sox vs Detroit Tigers - August 06, 2019 Recap

-Jordy Mercer hit a two-run homer for Detroit in the seventh to make it 7-2.
-Trevor Rosenthal came on for the Tigers in the eighth, retired only one batter and had three runs charged to him.
-Jose Abreu came up with two on and the score 7-5, but he hit a weak grounder to third against Buck Farmer.

-The Tigers then scored three runs of their own in the bottom of the inning.

-Dylan Cease pitched five solid innings in the opener, and Abreu homered and drove in three runs.
+Cease pitched five solid innings and Jose Abreu homered and drove in three runs to lift the Chicago White Sox to a 5-3 victory over the Tigers on Tuesday in the first game of a doubleheader.
 Welington Castillo also homered for Chicago, and Jake Rogers went deep for Detroit.

 Cease (2-4) allowed two runs and seven hits, striking out six with one walk.
 He also beat Detroit on July 3 before losing his next four starts.